huffypiet/huffypiet/README.md

 - 👯 I’m welcomming collaborators on [***__Felios.js__***](https://github.com/huffypiet/felios.js)

-- 🤔 I’m looking for help with  - Sponsoring my next visit to the dentist, currently experiencing excruciating night time toothaches, if you wish to help, you could [paypal.me/huffypiet](https://paypal.me/huffypiet)
+- 🤔 I’m looking for help with my next visit to the dentist, currently experiencing excruciating night time toothaches, if you wish to help, you could    send in a $1 or $30 via [Paypal](https://paypal.me/huffypiet).

+NB: You will be enlisted on here for your contribution along with amount contributed.
+You may also inform me to keep you anonymous if that may be what you want.
+And also to be one of the few first people to be kept informed about any new developments I make.

 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->